eklem/search-index-indexer/README.md

     -h, --help          output usage information
     -V, --version       output the version number
-    -c, --config [url]  specify the url for the JSON config file -d, --data [url]    specify the url for the JSON data set
+    -c, --config [url]  specify the url for the JSON config file.
+Just the flag '-c' will give you the default.
+    -d, --data [url]    specify the url for the JSON data set.
+Just the flag '-d' will give you the default.
 ```